Military judge weighs sentencing for Manning in WikiLeaks case

-FORT MEADE, Maryland A military judge on Thursday will continue to weigh arguments on how long to imprison Bradley Manning for releasing a huge amount of classified U.S. data through the WikiLeaks website.
+FORT MEADE, Md., Aug.
+1 A military judge on Thursday will continue to weigh arguments on how long to imprison Bradley Manning for releasing a huge amount of classified U.S. data through the WikiLeaks website.

 Judge Colonel Denise Lind earlier this week found Army Private First Class Bradley Manning, 25, guilty of 19 criminal counts related to the leak.
 The crimes carry penalties that could lead to up to 136 years in prison.